bencyrus/chatterbox/docs/worker.md

 - Ensure grants are scoped to service roles; avoid broad `public` execute on internal functions.
 - Security variation: For finer granularity, keep `internal.run_function` but make it security invoker (no privilege escalation).
 Then mark each target business function as security definer and grant `execute` only to `worker_service_user` for the specific allowed functions.
 This preserves the wrapper call contract while moving authorization to per-function grants and definer contexts.
 - For certain tasks, you can run work fully in the worker and let the frontend poll for results via a controlled polling endpoint or long-lived connection.

+## Example Flow: Send Email Task

+This is a concrete, step-by-step story of a single email being sent with Resend as the provider.
+The process allows one retry.

+1. Kickoff

+- App creates an email message and a `send_email_task` with id X.
+- A supervisor task is enqueued with payload `{ task_type: 'db_function', db_function: 'comms.email_send_supervisor', send_email_task_id: X }`.

+2. Supervisor run #1

+- Worker takes on the supervisor task and invokes the function.
+- Supervisor reads facts for X: no success, no failure, not started.
+- Supervisor enqueues one email task now with handlers `{ before_handler: 'comms.get_email_payload', success_handler: 'comms.record_email_success', error_handler: 'comms.record_email_failure' }`.
+- Supervisor also enqueues itself to run again in a few seconds.

+3. Email attempt #1 (failure)

+- Worker takes the email task.
+- Worker runs the before handler to build the provider payload and calls Resend.
+- Provider call fails; worker appends `queues.error` and calls the error handler, which records a failure fact for X.

+4. Supervisor run #2

+- Worker takes the supervisor task again.
+- Supervisor reads facts for X: failure exists, retry still allowed.
+- Supervisor enqueues a second email task now with the same handlers.
+- Supervisor enqueues itself to run again shortly.

+5. Email attempt #2 (success)

+- Worker takes the second email task.
+- Worker runs the before handler and calls Resend.
+- Provider call succeeds; worker calls the success handler, which records a success fact for X.

+6. Supervisor run #3 (terminal)

+- Worker teakes the supervisor task.
+- Supervisor reads facts for X: success fact exists.
+- Supervisor terminates; no further tasks are enqueued.